potblitd/DigiLog-Clock/README.md

 + Reading the digits requires a direct line of sight on the assembly because the front plate can hide the pointers when observing the clock from an angle.
 This can easily be corrected by mounting the front plate as close as possible to the pointers.
 + The four buttons on the back of the PCB could be implemented to add other features such as manual time setting, stopwatch, button-press counter or days/hours down-counter.
 + With the on-board ESP8266 WiFi chip, the clock could display live number fetched from the internet or from another device, such as a weather station.
++ Use laser cutting for the fabrication of the mechanical parts to reduce costs and get better accuracy.